Random actions of homeomorphisms of Cantor sets embedded in a line and Tits alternative: Complements

 \subsection{Smooth contractions}

-\begin{proposition} Suppose that $G$ is a finitely generated subgroup of $\mbox{Diff}^1(K)$ and that the action of $G$ on $K$ has no invariant probability measure.
-Then there exist positive numbers $\lambda$ and $C$ and an integer $p$ such that the following statement holds.
+\begin{proposition} Suppose that $G$ is finitely generated has no invariant probability measure.
+Defining a random walk on $G$ as in Section \ref{randomwalk}, there exist positive numbers $\lambda$ and $C$ and an integer $p$ such that the following statement holds.
 For $\mathbb{P}$-almost every $\omega$ in $\Omega$, there exists a finite set $F$ of cardinal less than $p$ such that, for any neighborhood $V$ of $F$, there exists a rank $n_0$ such that

 \end{proposition}

 \begin{proof} We use the contraction phenomenon given by Proposition \ref{semilocalcontr} combined with distortion arguments.
 For $g\in G$ and $B\subset K$ we define the (exponential) distortion